gitter-badger/maltretieren.github.com/_posts/2014-02-16-jekyll-on-github.md

 ---
 layout: post
-categories :
+categories:
  - frontpage
-tagline: "a post to the main page" tags :
+tagline: "a post to the main page"
+tags:
  - jekyll
  - github
 ---

 {% include JB/setup %}

 ## Jekyll on GitHub